 Children’s health checks

 Alongside the routine health checks that are carried out at school, there are other checks and screening programmes that your child might need to take part in.
 Your GP will talk to you about these if they feel they are necessary.

-Find out more about other childhood health checks and screening programmes at the NHS Choices website (opens in a new window).
+Find out more about other childhood health checks and screening programmes by visiting NHS Choices.

 Support for parents